GARWOOD & VOIGT

 GILBERT & SULLIVAN:

 1781.
 Salmon, B. ‘THE YEOMEN OF THE GUARD’.
 ‘After nine years: The Revival’.
 Drawn by Balliol Salmon.
 Central scene at the Tower of London with Phoebe, her father and the Jailor, surrounded by small vignettes of the main characters.
 London, The Graphic 1906 [23960] 32 x 23 cm.
-Full recent colour.
+Full hand colour.
 Excellent condition. £75

 The Yeomen of the Guard, or The Merryman and his Maid, is a Savoy Opera, with music by Arthur Sullivan and libretto by W. S. Gilbert.
 It premiered at the Savoy Theatre on 3 October 1888, and ran for 423 performances.